FOR OUR FRAGILE VENICE:

 A cultural and professional ecosystem that risks closing in on itself, becoming a bubble.

 Venice cannot expand.
 It cannot build suburbs.
 It cannot transform into a contemporary metropolis of skyscrapers and new districts.
-Its architecture does not allow it - and that is exactly as it should be.

-Venice will forever remain a sanctuary of beauty.
 But a city does not live on stone and memory alone.

 It lives through its inhabitants.